Home ยป Italian Pasta Recipes ยป Egg Tagliatelle

-This homemade tagliatelle pasta recipe is super-easy to make!
-It is traditional Italian egg pasta that is worlds away from the stuff you buy in packages from the supermarket.
+This homemade Egg Tagliatelle pasta recipe is super-easy to make!
+It is a traditional Italian egg pasta that is worlds away from the stuff you buy in packages from the supermarket.

-With my tagliatelle recipe and simple step by step photos, you can be a pasta professional – pronto!
+With my tagliatelle recipe and simple step by step photos, you can be a pasta professional instantly!

 several bunches tagliatelle with small red dish of flour.